 3. A recruiter doesn’t have the right tools

-As mentioned above, you can automate some activities thanks to the useful tools.
-Yet, some systems offer automatic messages with no personalization and customization options.
+As mentioned above, you can automate some actions in your talent acquisition process thanks to the useful tools.
+Yet, some human resources systems offer automatic messages with no personalization and customization options.
 Such generic emails can influence the candidate experience negatively.

-4. A recruiter doesn’t know the real cause of rejection
+4. Hiring managers didn’t share the real cause of rejection

-When it comes to recruitment processes run for clients, a client chooses the best candidates who’ll be invited to the interviews.
-Nevertheless, your client didn’t explain his reasons.
+When it comes to recruitment processes, a client or hiring manager chooses the best candidates who’ll be invited to the interviews.
+Nevertheless, sometimes they didn’t explain their reasons.
 In such a situation, it’s hard to give real feedback to the candidates.
-Many recruiters rely on the job ad’s information that they’re going to contact only chosen candidates.
+Many recruiters rely on the job ad information that they’re going to contact only chosen candidates.

 How to prevent ghosting candidates?

 Are you a recruiter, and sometimes you disappear and stop contacting candidates?
 Do you want to change that and improve the candidate experience?